jeremenichelli/intersection-observer-polyfill/README.md

 ## IntersectionObserver Polyfill

-The IntersectionObserver API allows the developer to detect the intersection between a DOM elements and a **root** reference element or the viewport.
+The IntersectionObserver API allows the developer to detect the intersection between a DOM elements and a reference element or the viewport.

 **_BEWARE!
 This is still under development and doesn't cover all possible uses.
 Feel free to contribute!_**